-Just fill out a short application form!
-It is completely FREE!
-You will need to bring picture ID and proof of residency.
+To get your FREE library card, you will need to bring picture ID and proof of residency to the library.
 The ID lets us confirm identity, and makes it possible to protect your confidentiality going forward.
-The proof of residency confirms which library district you live in.
+The proof of residency confirms where you live, so it’s okay if the address on your ID doesn’t match the address on your mail.
 Since we do not have the power to confirm where someone lives, we rely on other entities to confirm residency, and this documentation is that proof.

 The picture ID should be state-issued, like a driver’s license or state ID card.